lasme-ephrem/ensae2022_bayesian_project/README.md

  ### Reference
-Xiaofan Xu and Malay Ghosh, Bayesian Variable Selection and Estimation for Group Lasso, Bayesian Analysis, 10, 909 – 936, 2015.
+<a href ="https://arxiv.org/pdf/1512.01013.pdf">Xiaofan Xu and Malay Ghosh, Bayesian Variable Selection and Estimation for Group Lasso, Bayesian Analysis, 10, 909 – 936, 2015. <a/>

-  <a href ="https://github.com/Rebecasarai/Amazon-reviews-sentiment-analysis-pytorch">Référence 1 (sentiment analysis)<a/>

-  <a href ="https://www.kaggle.com/code/rahuldshetty/text-summarization-in-pytorch/notebook">Référence 2 (text summarization)<a/>